HSoul0812/Trailer-central-backend/README.md

     * Avoid queries in controllers.
     * Minimize logic
 2. Define entities in `Models`.
 3. Define processes/business logic in `Services`.
+This way you can reuse code in controllers, jobs, events, etc.
 4. Define asynchronous tasks/long-running tasks in `Jobs`.
 Even better, in `Services` wrapped in `Jobs`.
 5. Define data operations in `Repositories`. `Repositories` may contain more than just CRUD operations.